 Lest being puffed up with pride he fall into the same condemnation as the devil.
 (1 Timothy 3:6)

 Such an unattractive characteristic pushes people away while inviting only trouble.
-For example, being smug with a police officer during a traffic violation usually generates a stiffer penalty.
+For example, being smug with a police officer during a traffic violation usually results in a stiffer penalty.
 Being arrogant with your boyfriend’s parents probably leads to a breakup.
 A snobbish attitude on a sports team typically alienates the other players.
 Such a puffed up, stuck up, egotistical outlook just doesn’t work well with others.

-God hates it too.
+God Hates it Too

 Pride is the reason the devil exists.
 In what some may call allegorical, Isaiah 14:12-21 describes the fall of Lucifer, also known as Satan or the devil.